gloryknight/cyan_audit/doc/cyanaudit_upgrade_howto.md

 5. Run the new version of cyanaudit_dump.pl AGAIN

+6. Install the files for the new version of Cyan Audit using `make install` from the base directory of the extracted tar.gz file.

-6. As superuser, drop the old extension:
+7. As superuser, drop the old extension & schema:

     DROP EXTENSION cyanaudit CASCADE;

-7. As superuser, drop the old extension's schema (here "cyanaudit"):

     DROP SCHEMA cyanaudit CASCADE;

-8. Install the files for the new version of Cyan Audit using `make install` from the base directory of the extracted tar.gz file.

 9. Install the cyanaudit extension in your database: